Graphic with the letters "FAQ" in light orange with black outlines.

 Does this workshop require additional materials?

 The Workshop includes handouts that cover the topics discussed with extra space to record your own notes.
-They also have a glossary of terms and examples of difficult topics with suggestions for what to say (and not say), so you can practice on your own.
+They also have a glossary of terms and examples of comversatipn starters, ways to bring up difficult topics with suggestions for what to say (and not say), so you can practice on your own.
 These suggestions can be used just as they are, or adjusted to match your natural style of speaking.

 Attendees will be emailed a link granting them access to these materials as downloadable PDFs 48 prior to the workshop.